 Glasses for Round Face Shapes

 If you think you have a round face, you’re in a great position to play up bold frame elements like thick, straight lines and sharp corners.
-Wide, rectangular frames can add eye-catching angularity, and frames with thick browlines often complement round cheeks.
+Fabulous glasses for round faces often have wide, rectangular frames that add eye-catching angularity, or frames with thick browlines that complement round cheeks.

 We recommend: Rectangle glasses, square glasses, geometric glasses, cat-eye glasses, browline glasses, full-rimmed glasses